Chicken Afritada

 When serving chicken afritada with pulao, think about balancing the flavors.
 The tomato-based sauce of afritada has a slight acidity that contrasts nicely with the fragrant pulao.

-For the best pairing, make the pulao slightly milder than you normally would.
+For the best pairing, make the pulao slightly milder than usual.
 Skip the green chilies and go easy on strong spices.
 This lets the pulao complement the afritada without competing with it.

 Serve the afritada next to the pulao rather than on top.
 This way, people can mix the sauce with the rice as they eat, controlling how much sauce they want with each bite.